unt-libraries/django-major-event-log/README.md

 Contributors
 -------------------------

-Django-major-event-log was developed at the UNT Libraries.
+django-major-event-log was developed at the UNT Libraries.

 Contributors: